 Priority access was granted for unpaid carers and clinically vulnerable children age 12-15 following our campaign.
 This campaign benefited more than 500,000 parent carers and children.

 Families campaigned tirelessly for this over eight months, speaking out in the media, writing to the JCVI and more than 4000 of you signed our petition.
 We are proud to have worked alongside families to achieve this campaign win.

 Watch Noah, George and their families on BBC Breakfast News or listen to their interview on the Radio 4 Today programme (at 1.45) on why disabled children needed priority access to the vaccine.

 Contact repeatedly wrote to the JCVI and government asking for high risk children and unpaid carers to be prioritised for covid vaccine

 Read our letter to the Joint Committee on Vaccines and Immunisation (JCVI) and their response to our campaign.

-Our survey, conducted with 3000 families in March 2021, finds:
+Our survey, conducted with 3000 families in March 2021, found:

 Read the full survey findings

-Use parent Yvonne’s advice on getting a covid vaccine off-label
+Advice about getting a covid vaccine

-For more information please see our vaccine questions and answers page.
+Please see our vaccine questions and answers page.